Yperidis/bvd_agent_based_model/Readme.md

 * hdf5

 ##### Windows
 At the current state of the project, the easiest build would be through [Cygwin](https://cygwin.com/) to emulate a UNIX-like environment.
 The following instructions have been tested on Windows 7, 64-bit professional.
+According to Cygwin's [FAQ](https://cygwin.com/faq/faq.html) there may be a number of non-transparent causes and failures from other software interferences from the same PC.
+A list of software known to cause problems is given on the aforementioned website.
+Try deactivating them if you face problems with the building procedure.
+Otherwise open an issue about it.

 * Make sure the following packages are installed via Cygwin (the debug versions are not necessary).
     * g++